 Some of our favorite databases that you may find within the list of the library’s research databases include:

 These resources contain industry research reports, public/private company financials, funding rounds, and more.
-If you’re searching for evidence to support your valuation, these free resources are a great place to start.
+If you’re searching for evidence on how to value a startup, these free resources are a great place to start.* Article Updated: 3-16-22 *

 Also worth a read: